jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 https://www.youtube.com/watch?v=QKcneQ6N50Q&feature=youtu.be&t=50

 _A re-creation of American Industrial Age powers doing business in the 1960s.
-Trying to figure our how to Industrial Age happiness.
-The juniors of this world, with no idea how to make anything, kept doing business inside marketing meetings and boardrooms after the Internet Age hit, sold out their industries, and became Darth Blockbusters._
+They are trying to figure out how to keep their obsolete products relevant.
+When the Internet Age hit in 1969, the "juniors" of this world, with no idea how to make anything, kept doing business the same way.
+They sold out their factories, engineers, and plants, and became Darth Blockbusters._

 ## What's That Called